The COVID-19 pandemic is evolving each day, please check back for updates!

 - Trust.
 Without the in-person connections, we appreciate just how important trust is in the workplace.
 This remote work environment has solidified the bonds of trust that empower us to collaborate and co-create together.

 - Results.
 As a nearly entirely-remote organization for the last two months, we have increased our focus on results, at all levels, with less dictation of process.
 Autonomy is a powerful lens that encourages us to focus on the end result—an enduring lesson for the future.

 - Efficiency.
 Productivity can actually increase with more digital and automated processes.
 We have been forced to abandon paper and in-person procedures—decisions that will likely continue even after this is all over.

 - Team.
 We sometimes spend more time with our coworkers than our own families, and we probably took that time for granted.
-Now, after 2 months away, we realize just how much we care about our colleagues, miss our time with them, and appreciate their dedication to our shared work.
+Now, more than a year later, we realize just how much we care about our colleagues, miss our time with them, and appreciate their dedication to our shared work.